 3. UPDATING STRATEGIC PLAN.
 As its January 7, 2019, meeting, the City Commission decided to do the update itself with the City staff.
 At later meetings in 2019, the Planning Board and the Sustainability and Environmental Planning Advisory Committee provided suggestions for the plan.
 The Commission agreed with the City Manager's suggestions for items in the plan and asked him to include in it parking infrastructure.
-The City Manage prepared a Mission Statement, a Vision Statement, a Values Statement and a list of goals and the tasks each.
+The City Manager has prepared a Mission Statement, a Vision Statement, a Values Statement and a list of goals and the tasks each.
 The Commission reviewed the plan and provided comments at its January 14, 2020, continuation meeting.
-The topic was on the agenda for the Commission's February 1st meeting, but because of time, the Commission provided some suggestions for changes and Commissioner George will work with the City Manager on changes to the wording for the plan's Vision Statement.
+The topic was on the agenda for the Commission's February 1st meeting, but because of time, the Commission scheduled discussion of it to the continuation meeting on February 8th.
+At that meeting, the Commission provided some suggestions for changes and Commissioner George will work with the City Manager on changes to the wording for the plan's Vision Statement.